 Out The Window

-Your little one has deviously grabbed your income tax refund check, and torn it into about 20 pieces.
+Your little one has deviously grabbed your income tax refund check and tore it into about 20 pieces.
 Rage ensues.
-Instead of ransacking your neighbors’ homes in a frantic quest to gather replacement funds, take a breather and distract yourself by playing hidden object games online or opening a relaxation app on your tablet.
+Instead of ransacking your neighbours’ homes in a frantic quest to gather replacement funds, take a breather and distract yourself by playing hidden object games online or opening a relaxation app on your tablet.
 When you’ve calmed down, grab the scotch tape, and start taping.

 No Closet Solutions